InfraLore/make_for_devops/chapters/03-make_fundamentals.md

 # Chapter 3 - Make Fundamentals for the DevOps Engineer

 \chaptersubtitle{A practical primer on Make syntax, focusing on the features most relevant to DevOps workflows rather than traditional compilation.}

 If you've encountered Make before, it was probably in the context of compiling C or C++ code.
 You might have run `make install` on a Linux system or struggled through a university computer science course where Makefiles seemed like an arcane ritual of tabs and cryptic syntax.
 This chapter will help you forget everything you think you know about Make and see it through fresh eyes—as a powerful orchestration tool perfectly suited for modern DevOps workflows.

 The beauty of Make for DevOps lies not in its ability to compile code, but in its capacity to define, document, and execute complex operational workflows with remarkable simplicity.
 While other tools require you to learn new domain-specific languages or complex configuration formats, Make leverages concepts you already understand: commands, dependencies, and variables.

 ## Essential Make Syntax for DevOps Use Cases

 ### The Fundamental Structure: Targets, Prerequisites, and Commands

 Every Makefile is built around a simple concept: **targets**.
 In the compilation world, targets are usually files you want to create.
 In DevOps, targets represent **actions you want to perform**.
-Let's start with the most basic example:
+Let's start with the most basic
+example:

 ```makefile
 deploy:
 	kubectl apply -f k8s/
 ```

 This defines a target called `deploy` that runs a single command.
 When you run `make deploy`, Make executes `kubectl apply -f k8s/`.
 Simple, right?
 But there's already more happening here than meets the eye.

 First, notice the **tab character** before the `kubectl` command.
-This isn't optional-—Make requires commands to be indented with a literal tab character, not spaces.
+This isn't optional—Make requires commands to be indented with a literal tab character, not spaces.
 This is one of Make's most notorious quirks, but modern editors can handle this automatically.

 Second, Make is doing something subtle but powerful: it's providing a **standardized interface** to your infrastructure.
 Instead of team members needing to remember `kubectl apply -f k8s/`, they just run `make deploy`.
 This might seem trivial, but it's the foundation of discoverability.

 ### Building Complex Workflows with Prerequisites

 The real power of Make emerges when you start defining **prerequisites**—targets that must run before other targets.
 Consider this expanded deployment workflow:

 ```makefile
 deploy: test build push